Recall of Elected Representatives (No. 2) Bill

 Government Spending

-The costs of by-elections resulting from successful recall petitions will be paid from the Consolidated Fund.
-The costs of recall petitions and recall elections themselves will be covered by the relevant local authority, without affecting central government grants.
-Specific figures are not provided in the bill.
+The cost of by-elections resulting from successful recall petitions will be covered by the Consolidated Fund (national government).
+The costs of recall petitions and elections themselves will be borne by the relevant local authority, without affecting their central government grant.

 Groups Affected

-• Local Authorities: Responsible for funding the petitions and elections.
+- Local Authorities: Responsible for funding recall petitions and elections.

-• Returning Officers: Responsible for overseeing the petition and election processes.
+- Returning Officers: Responsible for managing the process.

 Powered by nyModel